2020 NFL Draft: Start Time, TV Coverage, Streaming Options

-The 2020 NFL Draft is one of the only sporting events happening during the coronavirus pandemic, and that means you need to know when to tune in.
+The 2020 NFL Draft is one of the only sporting events happening during the coronavirus pandemic.
 On Thursday, April 23, the first round will take place, and things are going to be much different this year.
-Here is all the schedule information you need to watch the league catapult college stars into their future careers.
+Here is all the schedule information needed to watch the league catapult college stars into their future careers.

-Round one of the draft will begin at 8:00 p.m.
-Eastern and run for approximately three-and-a-half hours.
-Rounds two and three will start at 7:00 p.m.
+Round one of the draft will begin at 8 p.m.
+Eastern and run for approximately 3.5 hours.
+Rounds two and three will start at 7 p.m.
 Eastern on Friday night, and they should end up going around the same length of time.
 Saturday will finish things off with the final four rounds starting at noon Eastern.

 Since there isn’t much going on in the world of sports elsewhere, all seven rounds of the draft will air on ESPN, NFL Network, and ABC.
 Pro Football Talk is reporting that ESPN and the NFL Network are working together to present the draft across both networks.